lindbrook/packageRank/README.md

 ![](man/figures/README-pop_plot_code-1.png)<!-- -->

-This longitudinal view of package downloads plots the date (x-axis) against the logarithm of a package’s downloads (y-axis).
-In the background, the same variable are plotted (in gray) using a stratified random sample of packages: within each 5% interval of rank percentiles (e.g., 0 to 5, 5 to 10, 95 to 100, etc.), a random sample of 5% of packages is selected and tracked.
-This graphically approximates the “typical” pattern of downloads on CRAN for the selected time period.
+This longitudinal view of package downloads plots the date (x-axis) against the base 10 logarithm of the selected package’s downloads (y-axis).
+To get a sense of how the selected package’s performance stacks up against all other packages, a set of smoothed curves representing a stratified random sample of packages is plotted in gray in the background (the “typical” pattern of downloads on CRAN for the selected time period).
+Specifically, within each 5% interval of rank percentiles (e.g., 0 to 5, 5 to 10, 95 to 100, etc.), a random sample of 5% of packages is selected and tracked.

 ### II - computing package download rank percentiles

-After looking at nominal download counts for a while, the “compared to what?” question comes to mind.
-For instance, consider the data for the first week of March 2020:
+After spending some time with nominal download counts, the “compared to what?” question will come to mind.
+For instance, consider the data for the ‘cholera’ package from the first week of March 2020:

 ``` r
 plot(cranDownloads(packages = "cholera", from = "2020-03-01",